VinceZK/Portal/docs/README.md

 Also in my case, I don’t have very complex interactions with DOM, like animations.
 And my component doesn’t require any reusability.

-So the best test tool fits my case is the end-to-end(E2E) testing.
+Finally, I found the best test tool fits my case is the end-to-end(E2E) testing.
 Although the Angular team seems more recommending the Component DOM testing, I am quite happy with the E2E testing framework based on [Protractor](https://www.protractortest.org/#/).